rodrigobdz/up-mac/readme.md

 ### Features

-Following programs will be used, if installed, to upgrade dependencies:
+If installed, the following programs will be upgraded:

 - [brew](https://brew.sh/)
 - [npm](https://www.npmjs.com/)